-There are teas, like sage, chamomile and black tea that research claims to be among effective natural remedies for hyperhidrosis.
+There are teas, like sage, chamomile, and black tea that research claims to be among effective natural solutions for hyperhidrosis.
 However, I never paid attention to any of this to see how effective they really are.
 I drink lots of different teas and I have not found much success in it.

 Nevertheless, the science behind these claims is that you relax with these teas and when you are not stressed or nervous, your sweat glands should shut off.
 I can see how it will help to some degree.
 Say, you have a romantic dinner with your wife and you drink a tea before you go out, it will certainly relax you and it could have a positive effect on your sweating.

 However, when going out for a date with your fiancee, or leading the church choir, a tea will not do the trick.
 You need something else to really stop sweating excessively.
 It all depends on how much you sweat.
 Mild to moderate hyperhidrosis could be positively affected.

 For people that only sweat heavier sometimes, this could be a great trick.Not only can you drink teas to reduce excessive sweating, but you can also apply the soaked tea bag directly to your armpits and let air dry.
 You just have to be careful what teas you apply to avoid skin irritation.

 Drinking water is not only healthy to replenish the much-needed liquids that you lose through urination, breathing, sweating and evaporation, it is also effective in flushing away toxins in your body.
 Hormonal imbalances can be caused by toxins in your body, of which you can get rid off by drinking water regularly.